bwright70/Guide-to-Legos/Circles.md

 <img src="Photos/Circle(9).PNG">

 Alright First I would make a sketch and just draw two lines with end points at the origin.
 One Verticle and One Horizontal.

-These are just references for the patterns we're about to make
+These are just references for the patterns we're about to make.

 The first pattern is verticle.

 Select the four studs.
 Make distance #Width or 8mm, Set instances as 2, and click the box next to centered to make it symmetric.
 Use the reference sketch we just made as the direction

 Now for the other pattern.

-Once again we're making two seperate patterns so that it doesn't fill in the stud where we don't need them
+Once again we're making two seperate patterns so that it doesn't fill in the stud where we don't need them.
 Just do the exact same thing but make the pattern horizontal

 Your end result should look like this:

 <img src="Photos/Circle(10).PNG">

 Now go into the configuration table and configure the instances for both patterns.

-For the 2x2 row change the instances from 2 to 1 for both patterns
+For the 2x2 row change the instances from 2 to 1 for both patterns.
+This is easier than just suppressing it and makes it easier to scale.

-Now we're going to make the tubes
+Now we're going to make the tubes.
+Buckle up because this is going to get complicated.